iamgique/exerciseAgo/README.md

     - INSERT INTO hotel (name ,rating ,status) VALUES ('amarin' ,5 ,'active')
     - INSERT INTO hotel (name ,rating ,status) VALUES ('pullman' ,5 ,'active')

-- require SimpleInject, handlebars, jquery, bootstrap can include with nuget
+- require SimpleInject, NUnit, handlebars, jquery, bootstrap can include with nuget

 ##### This project is a exercise only #####